 Step 5: Attend a Ground School.
 This is an approx 6-hour class held on Saturdays mornings at the DZ once every 2-3 weekends.
 Cost is $120 (no jump included).
 See manifest or call us at 850-899-2707 to reserve a slot (deposit required).

 Step 6: Complete your 6 AFF (Accelerated Freefall) jumps.
 You cannot exceed 30 days between each, with the first AFF jump not exceeding 30 days from your Ground School.
 You are jumping your own parachute for each of these levels and will be with either 1 or 2 AFF instructors.
 The 6 levels are designed to teach altitude awareness, freefall body positions and speeds, deployment procedures, canopy flight and accuracy, emergency procedures, equipment instruction, and maximized training reviews and video debriefs.
-Each AFF jump is $249; Single instructor is $189; per jump.
+Dual instructor AFF jump is $249; Single instructor is $189; per jump.

 Step 7: Graduate AFF and you are cleared for self-supervised (solo) jumps!
 From there you will work towards getting your “A” license.
 Self-supervised students can only jump by themselves or with an instructor.